When to Use hydraulic compressor for sale?

 Subject: Re: Hydraulic downforce compressor

-I put the deere compressor on my NT his year for the same reason and am very happy with how it has performed so far.
+I put the Deere compressor on my NT this year for the same reason and am very happy with how it has performed so far.
 It wasn't cheap, but it works great.
-I am using agleader sensors with my integra to monitor the downpressure and using the half width disconnect switch to put air in or release air since the integra is controlling the half width clutches.
-It is not active downforce control it is manual control with agleader monitoring. dpilot83
+I am using AgLeader sensors with my Integra to monitor the downpressure and using the half-width disconnect switch to put air in or release air since the Integra is controlling the half-width clutches.
+It is not active downforce control it is manual control with AgLeader monitoring.

 Subject: Re: Hydraulic downforce compressor